 I have a question for the good people at the American Gem Society… How many of your upstanding AGS Member Jewelry Stores offer a 10 to 30 Day, Full Refund, Return Policy?
 Please do not choke on the answer, just pretend that it is a rhetorical question, and move on; everybody will most likely forget that I posed the question in a moment or two if we simply ignore it… Can you hear the crickets chirping?

 “Consumers should shop with a credentialed, professional jeweler, who is a member of an organization with a strict code of business ethics, such as AGS.
-By shopping with a jeweler who knows and understands all gems and metals, consumers will feel less stress and more confident with their purchase.”
+By shopping with a jeweler who knows and understands all gems and metals, consumers will feel less stressed and more confident with their purchase.”

 While it is the apparent hope of the American Gem Society that consumers who shop at AGS Member Stores, such as Tiffany & Co., will “feel less stress and more confident with their purchase” the truth is that I had to fight the urge not to bang my head repeatedly against the Faux Marble Pillars located just outside the front door, when I Secret Shopped Tiffany and Company; and I dare to suggest that the American Gem Society considers Tiffany & Co., to be “a credentialed, professional jeweler” since they happen to be one of their oldest, and most honored members.